dsissoko/doc-site/docs/system_context/system_context.md

 └── system_context.md
 ```

-⚠️ Remember: you can duplicate the directories name but ecach files name and title page have to be unique.
+⚠️ Reminder: You can duplicate directory names, but each file name and page title must be unique.